Overview

 - Fair market value (highest traded price) on 31 January 2018

 This applies only to listed shares and equity mutual funds.
-If you bought shares at Rs 200 in 2015 and the 31 January 2018 price was Rs 450, your deemed cost is Rs 450 — gains below that price are grandfathered and exempt.
+Bought shares at Rs 200 in 2015, and the 31 January 2018 price was Rs 450?
+Your deemed cost is Rs 450, so gains below that price stay grandfathered and exempt.

 Key Terms

-- Cost Inflation Index — CII: government-published index used to adjust purchase price for inflation when calculating LTCG with indexation
+- Cost Inflation Index: CII, the government-published index used to adjust purchase price for inflation when calculating LTCG with indexation